 How a “Rich Dad Advisor” Directs Investors to Transfer Title to an LLC

 Garrett Sutton, who is a member of the elite group of “Rich Dad Advisors” for Robert Kiyosak, assists entrepreneurs and real estate investors to protect their assets and maximize their financial goals.
-And he accomplishes this by leveraging legal loopholes from a tax and legal standpoint.
+He accomplishes this by leveraging legal loopholes from a tax and legal standpoint.
 In fact, his best ever advice is, “With loopholes for the tax side, you want to open those and take advantage of them, and on the legal side, you want to close them and protect yourself.”

 Why Transfer Real Estate Into an LLC?